Birthgap — global fertility and the timing of parenthood

 Societal Half-Life (SHL)

 North Macedonia’s SHL stands at 56.0 years in 2024.
 It moved sharply down from 2023 (down 4.2 years).
 Over the past five years, SHL has been rising; the 2020–2024 average is 54.9 years.
 Relative to the earliest available baseline in the 2020s (54.9 years), today’s SHL is higher by about 1.2 years.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Triple Generation Impact (TGI)